Robinpig/Note/docs/CS/MQ/Kafka/Broker.md

     false
   }
 ```
+### Timing Wheel

 Hierarchical Timing Wheels

 A simple timing wheel is a circular list of buckets of timer tasks.
 Let u be the time unit.
 A timing wheel with size n has n buckets and can hold timer tasks in n * u time interval.
 Each bucket holds timer tasks that fall into the corresponding time range.
-At the beginning,
-the first bucket holds tasks for [0, u), the second bucket holds tasks for [u, 2u), …,
-the n-th bucket for [u * (n -1), u * n).
-Every interval of time unit u, the timer ticks and
+At the beginning, the first bucket holds tasks for [0, u), the second bucket holds tasks for [u, 2u), …, the n-th bucket for [u * (n -1), u * n).
-moved to the next bucket then expire all timer tasks in it.
-So, the timer never insert a task
-into the bucket for the current time since it is already expired.
-The timer immediately runs
+Every interval of time unit u, the timer ticks and moved to the next bucket then expire all timer tasks in it.
+So, the timer never insert a task into the bucket for the current time since it is already expired.
+The timer immediately runs the expired task.
-the expired task.
-The emptied bucket is then available for the next round, so if the current
-bucket is for the time t, it becomes the bucket for [t + u * n, t + (n + 1) * u) after a tick.
+The emptied bucket is then available for the next round, so if the current bucket is for the time t, it becomes the bucket for [t + u * n, t + (n + 1) * u) after a tick.
-A timing wheel has O(1) cost for insert/delete (start-timer/stop-timer) whereas priority queue
-based timers, such as java.util.concurrent.DelayQueue and java.util.Timer, have O(log n)
+A timing wheel has O(1) cost for insert/delete (start-timer/stop-timer) whereas priority queue based timers, such as java.util.concurrent.DelayQueue and java.util.Timer, have O(log n) insert/delete cost.
-insert/delete cost.

-A major drawback of a simple timing wheel is that it assumes that a timer request is within
+A major drawback of a simple timing wheel is that it assumes that a timer request is within the time interval of n * u from the current time.
-the time interval of n * u from the current time.
-If a timer request is out of this interval,
-it is an overflow.
+If a timer request is out of this interval, it is an overflow.
 A hierarchical timing wheel deals with such overflows.
-It is a hierarchically
-organized timing wheels.
+It is a hierarchically organized timing wheels.
 The lowest level has the finest time resolution.
-As moving up the
-hierarchy, time resolutions become coarser.
-If the resolution of a wheel at one level is u and
+As moving up the hierarchy, time resolutions become coarser.
-the size is n, the resolution of the next level should be n * u.
-At each level overflows are
+If the resolution of a wheel at one level is u and the size is n, the resolution of the next level should be n * u.
-delegated to the wheel in one level higher.
-When the wheel in the higher level ticks, it reinsert
+At each level overflows are delegated to the wheel in one level higher.
-timer tasks to the lower level.
+When the wheel in the higher level ticks, it reinsert timer tasks to the lower level.
 An overflow wheel can be created on-demand.
-When a bucket in an
-overflow bucket expires, all tasks in it are reinserted into the timer recursively.
-The tasks
+When a bucket in an overflow bucket expires, all tasks in it are reinserted into the timer recursively.
-are then moved to the finer grain wheels or be executed.
-The insert (start-timer) cost is O(m)
+The tasks are then moved to the finer grain wheels or be executed.
-where m is the number of wheels, which is usually very small compared to the number of requests
-in the system, and the delete (stop-timer) cost is still O(1).
+The insert (start-timer) cost is O(m) where m is the number of wheels, which is usually very small compared to the number of requests in the system, and the delete (stop-timer) cost is still O(1).

 Example
 Let's say that u is 1 and n is 3.
 If the start time is c, then the buckets at different levels are: